digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/persistence.rst

     pg_restore -U <user> -h <host> -p <port> -w -d <dbName> <fileName>

-Although the approach shown above works for small deployments, it is not recommended in larger deployments.
+Although the approach shown above works for small deployments, it is not recommended for larger deployments.
 For that, we suggest looking into incremental backups and refer to the resources below:

 - `PostgreSQL Documentation: Backup and Restore <https://www.postgresql.org/docs/current/backup.html>`_